Speaking of South Kitsap

 City council members at the work study discussed the possibility of expanding the proposed development criteria to all of downtown.
 They agreed to review the Kasprisin and EDAW plans and revisit the issue at their work study meeting in October.

-One Response to “PO Council to Revisit EDAW, Kasprisin Plans”
+One thought on “PO Council to Revisit EDAW, Kasprisin Plans

 Leave a Reply